yazwang/tone_shifter_agent/README.md

 - Agent registered on GenAI AgentOS
 - One or more functional translation examples
 - 2–4 min demo video explaining process, intention, and result

+📂 See [example_cases.md](./example_cases.md) for real-world test cases and tone-sensitive translation examples.